short-d/short/README.md

 ### Feature Toggle

-Short uses `feature toggles` to modify system behavior without changing code.
+Short employs `feature toggles` to modify system behavior without changing code.
-UI components controled by the feature toggles are created inside a centralized `UIFactory` in order to avoid having nested `if` `else` statement across the code base:
+UI components controlled by the feature toggles are created inside a centralized `UIFactory` in order to avoid having nested `if` `else` statement across the code base: